Fraudulent Filing Remedies

 Starting August 1, 2022, under new legislation, Office of Secretary of State staff can reject filings identified as fraudulent at the time of filing

 When the office reasonably believes the record was communicated or caused to be communicated with the intent to harass or defraud the person identified as the debtor, or for another unlawful purpose, the filing will be rejected.
 The office shall communicate to the person that presented the record the fact of, and reason for, the refusal and the date and time the record would have been filed had the filing office accepted it.
-The secretary of state is not required to return an image of a filing rejected under Minnesota Statutes, section 336.9-516 (8).
+The secretary of state is not required to return an image of a filing rejected under MN Statute 336.9-516 (8)

 Post-Filing Remedies (AFW)